 →

-Your emergency buffer could be earning for you
+Your emergency buffer could be working harder

 How much do you want to spend every month after you retire?